Neo42/blog/posts/service-worker.md

 ---
 title: 'Service Worker Explained'
 excerpt: 'Websites are by default fragile and brittle, as they are always failing because of slow connections, server downtime and simply going offline.
-However, service workers might be a good way to help the web have a intuitive and empathetic experience for the user.'
+However, service workers might be a good way to help the web have an intuitive and empathetic experience for the user.'
 date: '2022-03-23'
 author:
   name: Hao Jiang